 Miriam’s door was always open to her ever-widening circle of friends of all ages.
 Artists and seekers, poets and writers, environmentalists and leftists found stimulating conversation and a smorgasbord of experimental culinary treats at her table.
 She was an intelligent, inquiring earth sprite and creative alchemist with a pot bubbling on the back of the stove at all times.
 Visit the website dedicated to Miriam’s life as an artist and as the “mother of mushroom dyes,” to discover her remarkable history.

 The INTERNATIONAL MUSHROOM DYE INSTITUTE was established in 1985.
-The board of directors has been very stable over the years.
-As of 2023 we have three new board members!
+The board of directors was very stable until 2025 when four longtime members— Dorothy Beebee, Nancy Denison, Andreya Marks, and Julie Schleuder—became legacy board members.
+We now have four new board members.
 Learn more about the board HERE.

 Welcome our new IMDI board member #1!